INTERVIEW WITH ROBERT SMITH

 Q. You’ve talked about the “End of Art”, taking on from Hegel, Danto and others.
 Do you really think Art is finished?

 Art reminded us where we should be headed, what our ideals are, and I think Art has done most of what it can.
 Art doesn’t make us change the way we see the world, it is the world.
-Art, and culture generally, encompass the values we should use as foundations to build societies.
+Art, and culture generally, encompass the values we should live by.
 Art doesn’t materially change things; to do that you need practical and pragmatic solutions and that’s not the realm of Art.

 Q. You’ve stayed outside the gallery system.
 Do you think you might stay unknown?